Looking for quality car insurance with flexible cover options designed with the needs of older Australians in mind.

-Australian Seniors car insurance focuses on providing cover to mature drivers.
-With discounts for Seniors Card holders and offering a pay-as-you-drive option, Australian Seniors car insurance may be a good choice if you’re older, don’t drive your car as much and are after a seniors’ discount.
+With discounts available for Seniors Card holders and offering a pay-as-you-drive option, Seniors Car Insurance may be a good choice if you’re older, don’t drive your car as much and are after a seniors’ discount.
 For a full breakdown of your options, check out our review of what’s covered, what’s excluded, and what’s right for you.

 We don't currently have this brand on our panel.
 But don't fret!
 You can head to the Australian Seniors website or compare a bunch of other car insurance companies with finder.

 - Third Party Property Damage.
 If you’re seeking simple cover, Third Party Property Damage insurance protects you against any accidental damage to other people's cars and property.

 - Third Party Property, Fire and Theft.
 Offering the same cover as Third Party Property Damage with additional protection against fire and theft, or attempted theft.

 - Comprehensive.
 Comprehensive policies cover everything from accidental damage to fire and theft, emergency repairs and even damage to your personal belongings, and come with a range of optional offers (see below).

 - Pay as You Drive.
 If you’re seeking Comprehensive cover but don’t use your car much, you can save with Pay as You Drive insurance.
 Providing the same level of cover, your premiums will be based on the distance you estimate you’ll drive in the period of the policy.